 - Red Carpet - 15,000 to qualify ($1500 spent)

 Some of the more interesting perks are:

-- In-app stylist chat that you can do in the app.
+- In-app stylist chat that you can use in-app.

 - An annual member gift.